Selected Undergraduate Art History Alumni:

 Amanda Lee ('11), was accepted to the Bank Street graduate school for Leadership in Museum Education in New York.

-Theresa Rodewald ('11) began graduate studies in Art History at the Institute of Fine Art of New York University in 2016.
+Theresa Rodewald (’11) and Connor Hamm (AB’15) began graduate studies in Art History at the Institute of Fine Art of New York University in 2016.

 Abigail Upshaw ('11) received the Robert H. and Clarice Smith Teaching Fellowship to begin her Ph.D. at the University of Maryland in fall 2015.

-Roielle Tyra ('10) took a job after graduation at Gagosian Gallery in New York.
+Roielle Tyra ('10) now works for Gagosian Gallery in New York.

 Laurel Humble (’06) is an Associate Educator in Community and Access Programs at The Museum of Modern Art, New York, and received an M.A. from the Graduate Center of the City University of New York.